Ducatel/PHPCollection/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 [![StyleCI][ico-style-ci]][link-style-ci]

 This library adds some "standard" collections for PHP.
+Collections are like array which follow constrains :

+* **Typed** collections accept only one type of variable
+* **Sorted** collections are always sorted
+* **Set** collections not allows duplicates

+You can found also some already specialized collection for non object variable (like string or number)

 ## Install